 The Lötschberg Base Tunnel has been in operation since 2007, the Gotthard Base Tunnel since 2016.
 With a length of 15.4 km, the Ceneri Base Tunnel is the third major structure of the NRLA.
 Like the Gotthard Base Tunnel, the Ceneri Base Tunnel consists of two single-track tubes with a regular centre distance of around 40 m, which are connected every 325 m by cross-passages.

-Power Supply System Secured by Multiple Backups
+Power Supply System Secured by

 The safety infrastructure in the tunnel includes lighting, ventilation and escape routes.
-These operations are powered by a multi-security power supply system, which was realised in a successful collaboration between Avesco and its partner HITEC Power Protection, the Dutch manufacturer of the dynamic rotary UPS systems
+These operations are powered by a multi-security power supply system, which was realised in a successful collaboration between Avesco and its partner HITEC Power Protection, the Dutch manufacturer of the dynamic rotary UPS systems (UPS = uninterruptible power supply), or DRUPS as they are sometimes called.

 Even the failure of one of these systems is secured: The west and east backup grids are coupled through a so-called „master-slave circuit“.
 This means that if one DRUPS system fails, the remaining system can supply both backup grids with emergency power without interruption.
 The backup grids run empty and can be used immediately at full capacity if necessary.